Brazile, Battle and defense lead Arkansas to 80-75 victory over No. 7 Duke

 BIG PICTURE

-A five-point loss on the road to a likely NCAA Tournament team in one of the SEC’s toughest environments isn’t a cause for alarm.
+Duke: In their first visit to Bud Walton Arena, a five-point loss for the Blue Devils to a likely NCAA Tournament team in one of the SEC’s toughest environments isn’t really cause for alarm.

 UP NEXT